dotRP/dotRPFunctions/README.md

 This is a collection of useful FiveM Functions we are using in our server, as configurable as we can make stuff

+Speed - Allows you to set a hard speed cap on vehicles Train - Turns Trains on and off
+Traffic - Sets ped spawn rates
+---
+TODO
+NotDead --encase you are lost in the void(EMS Cant see you) StopPeds -- Stop Certain peds from spawning
+StopCars -- Stops Certain vehicles from spawning (most of the time)